 Erected by Maryland Historical Society.

 Other nearby markers.
-At least 5 other markers are within 4 miles of this marker, measured as the crow flies.
-Rumsey Mansion (about 600 feet away, measured in a direct line); Gilmor's Raid (approx. 1.1 miles away); “Long Calm” (approx. 2.4 miles away); Union of Brother and Sisters of Ford’s Asbury Lodge No. 1 (approx. 2˝ miles away); Franklinville (approx. 3.1 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Rumsey Mansion (about 600 feet away, measured in a direct line); Gilmor's Raid (approx. 1.1 miles away); “Long Calm” (approx. 2.4 miles away); Union of Brother and Sisters of Ford’s Asbury Lodge No. 1 (approx. 2½ miles away); Gunpowder River (approx. 3.1 Franklinville (approx. 3.1 miles away); “Whitemarsh” (approx. 3.9 miles away); White Marsh War Memorial (approx. 3.9 miles away).
 Touch for a list and map of all markers in Joppatowne.

 More about this marker.
 It appears that this marker was originally erected elsewhere, most likely on Route 40, about 2 miles from where Joppa Town was originally located.

 There are no existing buildings in the original Joppa Town.
 The village was on a navigable waterway that quickly silted in as adjoining land was cleared.
 The shore line has so drastically changed from 300 years ago, that nothing is known about the area.

 — Submitted June 24, 2007, by Bill Pfingsten of Bel Air, Maryland.